How It Works

 doses and then slowly increased until it effectively reduces your chronic pain.

 Anticonvulsants are not safe for everyone.
-Be sure to tell your
+To avoid side effects and complications, be sure to tell your

 increase the chance of birth defects.
 If you are pregnant or thinking of